AgentSmithyAI/agentsmithy-vscode/docs/server-management.md

 If you prefer to run your own server instance:

 1. Set `agentsmithy.autoStartServer` to `false`
-2. Start your server manually
+2. Start your server manually and ensure it writes a valid `.agentsmithy/status.json` file in the workspace (or exports the same API as the managed server)
-3. Configure `agentsmithy.serverUrl` to point to your server
+3. Open the AgentSmithy configuration panel to verify connectivity and credentials

 ## Architecture